 Maintaining OSHA 300 Logs

 The OSHA 300 form is used to record all reportable injuries that occur in the workplace, including a recordable shift in hearing from baseline.
 This form tracks when the injury was identified, the name and title of the employee, and the number of days they could potentially be away from work or restricted to light duty.
 We’ll cover details on how to maintain an OSHA 300 form, including when recordable shifts need to be filed as well as what to do if additional information becomes available in future (e.g. retests).

 Bringing your program in-house starts with clean data, which can be challenging for some companies.
 We’ll cover the importance of establishing up-to-date baseline records and review the common issue of missing or incomplete records.

 A major benefit of bringing your program in-house, or offering mobile services, is the flexibility to test on a more regular basis.
 Choosing birth dates or work anniversaries can ease the burden of scheduling large groups of employees in a relatively short period of time.
 We’ll share tips on how to automate some of the scheduling processes.

 Some of the most compliant programs we’ve seen are those where the employees are active participants in the testing process.
 Delivering an optimal experience is good for your staff and better for your overall program.

 Events in recent times have brought forward the added importance of infection control.
-Starting with exceptional hygiene, enabling hearing testing while maintaining adequate distance between the employee and administrator, to how to disinfect the testing equipment.
-In this chapter we’ll cover best practices to de-risk your hearing testing activities.
+Starting with exceptional hygiene, enabling hearing testing while maintaining adequate distance between the employee and administrator, how to disinfect the testing equipment.
+In this chapter, we’ll cover best practices to de-risk your hearing testing activities.